 The Sombrero Galaxy, M104

-Located in Virgo in a very attractive star field, M104 is a fine example of a galaxy seen almost edge-on.
+Located in Virgo in an attractive star field, M104 is a fine example of a galaxy seen almost edge-on.
 It is considered a spiral galaxy having a huge central bulge (and very bright, almost stellar, core) but one also having characteristics associated with elliptical galaxies.
-Its most recognisable feature is the structured dusty lane in the equatorial plane which resembles the brim of a sombrero hat.
+Its most recognisable feature is the finely structured dusty lane in the equatorial plane which resembles the brim of a sombrero hat, but note also the large central bulge of old yellow-orange coloured stars and the numerous fuzzy "stars" within the glow of the galaxy, which are actually some of the galaxy's globular clusters.
 Distance: ~29Mly.
-Several distant fuzzy galaxies are also visible in the field, whilst at lower right, the line of three stars and double is a multiple star catalogued as S1664.
+Several distant fuzzy galaxies are also visible in the field.

 |Mount:||Takahashi EM-200 Temma2||Guiding:||external, E-finder|